marcobuys/coding-best-practices/README.md

 - Place 1 class in 1 file
 - Keep functions shorter than 10 lines
 - Keep classes shorter than 100 lines
-- Adhere to PSR standards
+- Adhere to a coding standards and have your CI tool perform linting checks automatically
 - Do not use comments: easily readable code does not need comments
+- If you do need comments, only explain why something was done, the code tells you how it was done
 - Write code that your IDE can follow
 - Do not use magic methods
 - Validate input